Compute

 to testa

-6. Check whether ECS-target can receive packets.
+6. Check whether ECS-target can receive the packet.

 [root@ecs-target ~]# tcpdump -i eth0 udp port 4789 -nne